 Also in this section

 Following the closure of the Feed-in Tariff scheme to new applicants in March 2019, the government recognised the need to pay small-scale renewable energy generators for the electricity they export to the grid.
-So the Department for Business, Energy and Industrial Strategy (BEIS) is introducing the Smart Export Guarantee (SEG).
+So the Department for Business, Energy and Industrial Strategy (BEIS) introduced the Smart Export Guarantee (SEG).

-The Smart Export Guarantee will come into force from 1 January 2020.
+The Smart Export Guarantee came into force on 1 January 2020.

 Under the scheme, all licenced energy suppliers with 150,000 or more customers must provide at least one Smart Export Guarantee tariff.
-Smaller suppliers can offer a tariff if they want to.
+Smaller suppliers can offer a tariff if they want to on a voluntary basis.
 All suppliers can also choose to offer other means of making payments for exported electricity, separate to the SEG arrangements – see ‘Alternative finance arrangements’ below.

-If you already receive a Feed-in Tariff on your installation, this will be unaffected by the launch of the Smart Export Guarantee.
+If you already receive a Feed-in Tariff on your installation, this is unaffected by the launch of the Smart Export Guarantee.

 The following renewable energy installations are eligible for the smart export guarantee: